Upsolut-sg/deelab.ai/wp-content/plugins/admin-site-enhancements/README.md

 ### Utilities

 * **Email Delivery**.
 Set custom sender name and email.
 Optionally use external SMTP service to ensure notification and transactional emails from your site are being delivered to inboxes.
-[ASE Pro](https://www.wpase.com/rdme-to-web) adds the option to specify a custom reply-to name and email, Bcc address(es) and the option to log email delivery.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds the option to specify a custom reply-to name and email, Bcc address(es), disable authentication and the option to log email delivery.
 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Local User Avatar**.
 Enable usage of any image from WordPress Media Library as user avatars.
 * **Multiple User Roles**.
 Enable assignment of multiple roles during user account creation and editing.
 * **Image Sizes Panel**.
 Display a panel showing and linking to all available sizes when viewing an image in the media library.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds a convenient button to copy the image URL on click.